Relaxed Performances

 • a supportive environment where noise and movement is welcome during the show (ex: getting up, stretching, fidget toys, use of your device on silent, whispering with your neighbours).

-• you are welcome to come and go as needed throughout the performance.
-The doors to the theatre will remain open throughout the show.
+• you are welcome to come and go as needed throughout the performance; the doors to the theatre will remain open throughout the show.

 These performances happen on the second Tuesday of the production.
 They are also reduced capacity performances meaning only 50% of the seats are sold.
 This means that there is space between you and other audience members.
 Also, everyone attending the performance must wear a mask during their time at the theatre.